evhub/rabbit/README.md

 ## RabbitLang

-RabbitLang, or more commonly just Rabbit, is one of the Rabbit module's core features.
+RabbitLang, or more commonly just Rabbit, is one of the Rabbit library's core features.
 RabbitLang is a functional, dynamically typed, interpreted language written in Python.
 RabbitLang borrows heavily from both Python and Haskel, but is very different from both languages.
 The tutorial below should give you a basic idea of how to write code in RabbitLang using the provided tools.

 #### Core Features
 * Dynamic typing